zbrose/goodr-dev-assignment/README.md

 # The goodr popup

 Welcome to the goodr popup (official)!
-This is a reuseable popup component developed by the goodr team to take hassle out of developing your own popup/pop-up from scratch.
+This is a reuseable popup component developed by the goodr team to take hassle out of developing your own popup from scratch.

 <img src="./assets/desktop.png" width="200" /> <img src="./assets/mobile.png" width="165" />